LivingLegacyMedia/vowbound/chapter_07.md

 King Aldric gestured to an empty chair.
 His voice was rougher than Cassian expected, gravelly with exhaustion.
 "Sit.
 Speak.
 We're listening.
 Though I'll warn you—we've heard seventeen advisors this week.
 Sixteen are now in the dungeon for wasting our time.
 Try not to be the seventeenth."

 Cassian sat.
 Twenty pairs of eyes fixed on him.
-He took a breath and began.
+He took a breath.

-"The Hollow doesn't conquer cities through military force," he said.
-"It conquers through trade.
-Every person who becomes hollow makes a voluntary exchange—their suffering, their pain, their debts, in return for emptiness and peace.
-It's not coercion.
-It's not mind control.
-It's a choice."

-"We know this," a general interrupted.
-He was perhaps sixty, with scars across his knuckles and a face that had seen too many battles.
-"Tell us something useful.
-How do we stop people from making that choice?"
+Before he could speak, a general—perhaps sixty, with scars across his knuckles and a face that had seen too many battles—spoke up.
+"Your Majesty, with respect, we've already discussed defensive strategies.
+We fortify the eastern approach, station archers on the high walls, and we can hold them for weeks.
+What can this... ledger-keeper possibly add?"

-"You can't," Cassian said flatly.
-"Not directly.
-A willing trade can't be overruled without offering a better deal.
-All you can do is give people hope instead of despair.
-Give them reasons not to trade away their humanity."

-"Platitudes," the nobleman in red scoffed.
-"We need military strategy, not philosophy."
+"You can't hold them at all," Cassian said.
+The room went silent.
+"Not with conventional defenses.
+You're preparing for the wrong kind of siege."

+"Explain," King Aldric said.

-"You need both," Cassian shot back.
-"Because your military strategy fails the moment Draven offers your soldiers an end to their fear.
-How do you command an army when half of them would rather turn on you than fight?"
+"Every day your soldiers stand on those walls, Draven will be below offering them peace.
+An end to their fear.
+Their pain.
+Their doubts about whether this city is worth dying for."
+Cassian met the general's gaze.
+"How long before your own defenders open the gates from the inside?
+How do you command an army when half of them would rather surrender than fight?"

 That landed.
 Several council members shifted uncomfortably.

-King Aldric leaned forward, studying Cassian with new interest.
-"You speak as if you know our enemy personally.
-Have you met him?"

-"No. But I've studied his methods.
-I've seen the aftermath of his trades.
-And I know—" He hesitated.
-This was the dangerous part.
-"I know he possesses an artifact of immense power.
-A medallion that allows him to manipulate the human heart.
-To cheat the balance that normally governs our world."
+The general's face darkened.
+"My soldiers are loyal—"

+"Your soldiers are human.
+And Draven has perfected the art of exploiting that."
+Cassian leaned forward.
+"But there's a weakness in his method.
+The Hollow's methods require conversation.
+Persuasion.
+They need to speak with your soldiers in order to negotiate."

+"So?" the general said.
+"How does that help us?"

+"Silence the Hollow," Cassian said simply.
+"The moment they approach your walls, sound the war drums.
+Constant, deafening rhythm.
+Horns.
+Bells.
+Battle cries in rotation—different companies shouting different chants so there's never a moment of quiet.
+Make it impossible for the Hollow to be heard."

+The room went quiet as they considered this.

+"They can't offer trades if no one can hear the offer," Cassian continued.
+"And even if a few words get through, the Hollow's method requires careful, personal appeals.
+They need to speak to each person's specific pain.
+Generic shouts won't work—they need individual conversations.
+Deny them that, and they're just ordinary soldiers.
+Worse, actually, because they fight without fear or self-preservation.
+They'll throw themselves at your walls carelessly while your defenders have every reason to stay alive."

+The general's expression shifted from skepticism to interest.
+"That...could be effective.
+It's remarkably simple."

+"The best strategies often are," Cassian said.
+"Draven's power is in understanding what people want.
+Rob him of the ability to communicate that understanding, and he's lost his greatest weapon."

+"His power," the King repeated slowly.
+"You speak as if it's more than just persuasion.
+As if there's something... supernatural about his ability to sway people."

+Cassian hesitated.
+This was dangerous territory.
+But the King was sharp—he'd caught the implication.
+There was no point in half-truths now.

+"It is more than persuasion, Your Majesty," Cassian said carefully.
+"Draven possesses an artifact.
+A medallion of immense power that allows him to perceive what people value most—their fears, their loves, their desperate needs.
+It grants him insight into the human heart that no ordinary person could have.
+That's why his offers are so perfectly tailored, so impossible to resist.
+He knows exactly what each person wants before they speak."

 The room went very quiet.

-"How do you know this?"
-Herrick's voice was sharp.
+Lord Herrick leaned forward.
+"An artifact.
+You're certain of this?"

+"Yes."

+"How?" the King demanded.
+"How could you possibly know this?
+Such artifacts are legend—stories from the Age of Fragments.
+Even if they existed once, they're long lost."

+Cassian felt the weight of the coin in his pocket, warm against his chest.
+He could deflect.
+Claim his father's research, refugee accounts, educated guesses.
+But the King's eyes were boring into him, and the lie would be transparent.

-Cassian met his gaze.
-"Because I possess one too."
+"Because I possess one too," Cassian said.
 He pulled the coin from his pocket and set it on the table.

 The reaction was immediate.
 Gasps.
 Several people stood.
 The general's hand went to his sword hilt.
 But King Aldric held up a hand, silencing them.

 "Peace," the King said.
 He studied the coin with intense focus, and Cassian saw something flicker in his eyes.
 Recognition?
 Fear?
 "I've heard stories of such artifacts.
 My grandfather's grandfather spoke of them in his journals.
 But I thought they were legend."

 "They're real," Cassian said.
-"And Draven has corrupted his.
-He's found a way to profit without paying.
+"This coin grants me insight into value—into what people want, what they fear, what they'd trade away.
+It's how I understand Draven's methods so well.
+He has one too, but he's corrupted his.
+Found a way to profit without paying the price.
 To make trades where others bear his costs.
-That's why the Hollow exists—every person who becomes hollow is carrying debts that should have been his."
+That's how the Hollow came to be.
+Every person among them is carrying debts that should have been Draven's."

-"That can't happen," someone said.
-"All the old stories say trades must balance—"

-"It can happen if you know how to exploit the rules."
+"That never happened in the old stories," someone said.

+"Normally it *can't* happen, but Draven learned how to use his gift to exploit others."
 Cassian picked up the coin, felt its warmth.
 "And he's perfected the technique.
 He's been doing this for years, building his power, creating an army of debt-bearers.
 And now—" He looked at the King.
 "Now he's coming here.
 To your city.
 Because there's another coin hidden somewhere in this capital city.
 And if he gets it, he'll be unstoppable."

 The silence that followed was deafening.